Denis-Gerashchenko/CV/README.md

-# CV
+#CV

 CV website created with Django for personal usage

-Can be easyly managed via /admin
+Can be easily managed via /admin